Countries of the Bay of Bengal: Non-traditional security challenges

-The Bay of Bengal has non-traditional security challenges of piracy, human trafficking, terrorist networks and drug smuggling, which has led to greater cooperation between the navies of Bangladesh, India, the United States and Thailand.
+The Bay of Bengal has non-traditional security challenges of piracy, human trafficking, terrorist networks, and drug smuggling, which has led to greater cooperation between the navies of Bangladesh, India, the United States, and Thailand.

 Sino-Indian rivalry

 The Bay of Bengal is a prime zone of strategic competition between two of Asia's largest countries- China and India.
-An example is in the case of Myanmar, where the Sino-Myanmar pipelines and Chinese-funded Kyaukpyu port project was followed by the Kaladan Multi-Modal Transit Transport Project funded by India.
+An example is in the case of Myanmar, where the Sino-Myanmar pipelines and Chinese-funded Kyaukpyu port project were followed by the Kaladan Multi-Modal Transit Transport Project funded by India.
 China and India have jostled for strategic influence in Bangladesh, Sri Lanka and Nepal.
 The Sri Lankan port of Hambantota was built by the Chinese.

 Japanese initiatives

 In 2014, Japanese Prime Minister Shinzo Abe announced an initiative to develop an industrial corridor in Bangladesh to strengthen Japan's economic footprint in the region.
-The initiative is termed "Bay of Bengal Industrial Growth Belt" (BIG-B).
+The initiative is termed the "Bay of Bengal Industrial Growth Belt" (BIG-B).
 Japan is keen to establish a maritime surveillance center for the Indian Ocean region in Sri Lanka.

 Naval competition

-Bangladesh, Thailand and Myanmar depend on China as a source of military equipment.
-Some analysts have speculated of an arms race emerging between these countries.
+Bangladesh, Thailand, and Myanmar depend on China as a source of military equipment.
+Some analysts have speculated that an arms race emerging between these countries.

 Joint exercises

 The United States, a major Indo-Pacific naval power, conducts the Cooperation Afloat Readiness and Training (CARAT) involving Bangladesh, Brunei, Cambodia, Indonesia, Malaysia, the Philippines, Singapore and Thailand.
 In 2011, CARAT was held off the coast of southeastern Bangladesh.
-The Malabar naval exercise is held by the navies of the United States, India and Japan.
+The Malabar naval exercise is held by the navies of the United States, India, and Japan.

 Natural disaster management

-The Bay of Bengal region has seen some of modern history's worst natural disasters, such as the 1970 Bhola cyclone and 2004 Indian Ocean tsunami.
-The international community often mobilizes naval forces to assist in relief operations in the aftermath of devastating natural disasters, with most recently being after Cyclone Sidr and Cyclone Nargis.
+The Bay of Bengal region has seen some of modern history's worst natural disasters, such as the 1970 Bhola cyclone and the 2004 Indian Ocean tsunami.
+The international community often mobilizes naval forces to assist in relief operations in the aftermath of devastating natural disasters, most recently after Cyclone Sidr and Cyclone Nargis.